w3f/polkadot-wiki/docs/learn/learn-validator.md

 import RPC from "./../../components/RPC-Connection";

-Validators secure the [Relay Chain](learn-architecture.md#relay-chain) by staking DOT, validating proofs from collators and participating in consensus with other validators.
+Validators secure the [relay chain](learn-architecture.md#relay-chain) by staking

-These participants play a crucial role in adding new blocks to the Relay Chain and, by extension, to all parachains.
-This allows parties to complete cross-chain transactions via the Relay Chain.
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, validating proofs from collators and participating in consensus with other validators.

-Parachain validators participate in some form of off-chain consensus, and submit candidate receipts to the tx pool for a block producer to include on-chain.
-The Relay Chain validators guarantee that each parachain follows its unique rules and can pass messages between shards in a trust-free environment.
+Validators play a crucial role in adding new blocks to the relay chain and, by extension, to all parachains.
+This allows parties to complete cross-chain transactions via the relay chain.
+Parachain validators (i.e. para-validators) participate in some form of off-chain consensus, and submit candidate receipts to the tx pool for a block producer to include on-chain.
+The relay chain validators guarantee that each parachain follows its unique rules and can pass messages between shards in a trust-free environment.

-With parachains now on the network, para-validators are selected every epoch to validate parachain blocks for all parachains connected to the Relay Chain.
-Para-validators work in groups to validate parachain blocks.
+Para-validators work in groups and are selected every epoch to validate parachain blocks for all parachains connected to the relay chain.

 The selected para-validators are one of
 {{ polkadot: <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> :polkadot }}